A Palm Beach County Trust Litigation Lawyer Can Ease the Stress of a Trust Matter in Florida

 A trust may be reformed upon application and proof by clear and convincing evidence.
 Trusts are reformed because of mistakes in fact or law, or to conform to the settlor’s intent.

 Trusts may also be modified to achieve tax objectives.
 For example, if the governing federal or state tax law has changed since the settlor created the trust, the trust can be modified by the Court to achieve the settlor’s tax objectives.

-Contact our Palm Beach County Trust Litigation Lawyers for Help
+Contact a Palm Beach County Trust Litigation Lawyer at Our Firm for Help